Platzi-Master-C9/knowledge-base/RFCs/accepted/0000-data-base.md

 The last step is to learn about NPM libraries 'mysql2' and 'sequalize' for managing the database from Node.js.

 # Unresolved questions

+## Why MySQL over PosgreSQL?

+PosgreSQL offers a lot of features that could be very useful, but it brings complexity to the project and it is too robust for our data needs.

+The main reason why we chose MySQL over PosgreSQL is that the first offers a much better time to market due to its ease to implementation and it is more learning friendly.

+It is also ideal for our requirements because the data schema we proposed here is not as complex as for using PosgreSQL or another object-relational database.